Today is the best day to market anything because of all the tech available to us.

 Both tools offer extensive template galleries.

-GetResponse templates offer a wider variety, you can set up emails, landing pages, funnels, forms, and social media ads in minutes using the ready-made templates.
+GetResponse templates offer a wider variety, you can set up emails, landing pages, funnels and forms in minutes using the ready-made templates.

 ClickFunnels, on the other hand, offers a larger number of funnel templates some of which are free for you to use.